-Students will not be required to turn on video, but they are encouraged to do so for class.
-Students should dress appropriately as they would for a live class.
-Many class sessions will be recorded and students will be informed when a class is being recorded.
-Students who wish to remain off camera will be allowed to do so, but again, the default should be that you are on video, able to interact with your peers, allowing them to see your face and your reactions as you allow them to see yours.

-A lot of research has shown that social presence is a factor in learning, and you can contribute to the snese of community and the learning experience of your peers, by being onscreen and actively participating.
+Students will not be required to turn on video for class, but they are encouraged to do so.
+When attending a class virtually, students should dress appropriately as they would for a live class.
+Most class sessions will be recorded.
+Students will be informed when a class is being recorded.
+Students who wish to remain off camera will be allowed to do so.
+A lot of research has shown that social presence is a factor in learning, and you can contribute to the sense of community and the learning experience of your peers, by being onscreen and actively participating.

-10 Student Learning Outcomes
+11 Student Learning Outcomes

 - 1. Students will be able to define the correct syntactic structures of most English examples. - 2.
 Students will learn how to interpret properly annotated syntactic data from any language, including languages they have never seen. - 3.
-Students will understand the relationship between meaning and structure and will be able to identify multiple structures for ambiguous examples.

-- 4. Students will learn what the goals of a modern syntactic theory is and how a theory is tested against those goals. - 5.
+Students will understand the relationship between meaning and structure and will be able to identify multiple structures for ambiguous examples. - 4.
+Students will learn what the goals of a modern syntactic theory is and how a theory is tested against those goals. - 5.
 Students will be able to understand the theoretical claims made about a number of syntactic phenomena, and how to classify data as evidence for or against those goals, or not relevant. - 6.
 Students will learn how to identify parts of speech and theoretically significant syntactic patterns in languages they have never seen.
 Patterns they will learn to identify include binding phenomena, NP-movement, Head movement, and WH-movement.

-11 Cheating: Academic Dishonesty
+12 Cheating: Academic Dishonesty